-U2F is available in the Chrome browser for Windows and Mac, and in the latest versions of Firefox, where you have to enable it manually
+U2F is available in the Chrome browser for Windows and Mac, and in the latest versions of Firefox.
+In some previous versions of Firefox, you have to enable it manually

-You can already use U2F to protect your account on sites like Twitter, Facebook, Gmail, Dropbox and Github, and we’ve now added support to BLUF (for admins now, and other users soon).
+You can already use U2F to protect your account on sites like Twitter, Facebook, Gmail, Dropbox and Github, and we’ve now added support to BLUF.
 This allows extra protection against unauthorised logins, or changes to your account.
 All you need is a U2F key - and those can be bought for as little as £5.

 We’ve tested the features on BLUF with the U2F devices listed below.

 This key only supports U2F, and is made by the people who created the standard.
 It’s simple to use, but only works via USB.
 Around £25-29